-The most important steps for a succesful ChIP include both cell fixation and lysis, and chromatin shearing.
+The most important steps for a successful ChIP include both cell fixation and lysis, and chromatin shearing.
 Researchers often overlook the critical nature of both of these steps.
 Eliminating inconsistencies in the shearing step, Diagenode's Bioruptor® uses state-of-the-art ultrasound ACT (Adaptive Cavitation Technology) to efficiently shear chromatin.
 ACT enables the highest chromatin quality for high IP efficiency and sensitivity for ChIP experiments with gentle yet highly effective shearing forces.
 Additionally, the Bioruptor® provides a precisely controlled temperature environment that preserves chromatin from heat degradation such that protein-DNA complexes are well-preserved for sensitive, unbiased, and accurate ChIP.

 Diagenode's Bioruptor® is the instrument of choice for chromatin shearing used for a number of downstream applications such as qPCR and ChIP-seq that require optimally sheared, unbiased chromatin.